KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 #### Setting a New StatefulSet Image

-To update the image for a container within a StatefulSet, you can use the `kubectl set image` command.

 For example, to set the `nginx` container in the StatefulSet named `nginx` to use the `nginx:1.9.1` image:
 ```bash
 kubectl set image statefulset/nginx nginx=nginx:1.9.1
 ```

 #### Scaling a StatefulSet

-To change the number of replicas for a StatefulSet, you can use the `kubectl scale` command.

 For example, to scale the StatefulSet named `nginx` to 1 replica:
 ```bash